FortressOne/fortressone.github.io/index.md

 `cfg_save` command.

 Team Fortress specific settings are not accessible from the in-game menu.
-You can edit the defaults by editing the `ezquake/configs/config.cfg` file.
+You can adjust these settings in the `ezquake/configs/config.cfg` file.

 ## Controls